ponyfoo/articles/drafts/angle-brackets-swift-directives.md

 });
 ```

 Below I outlined how you might implement that same functionality inside the linking function, if you weren't aware of `&`.
-This one is a tad more length than `@`, as [it parses the expression in the attribute][18] once, building a reusable function.
+This one is a tad more lengthy than `@`, as [it parses the expression in the attribute][18] once, building a reusable function.

 ```js
 deli.directive('note', function ($parse) {